allanrepo/APL/README.txt

 RELEASE NOTES:

+version beta.2.3.2019xxxx
+-	bug fixes
+	- fixed a bug where APL can potentially crash when STEP feature is disabled.
+Credit to Cedric for finding this out and fixing it.

 version beta.2.3.20190920
 -	bug fixes
 	- fixed a bug where network connection always use TCP even if you set to UDP. now UDP connection works

 version beta.2.3.20190918